dustinpfister/blog_posts/_posts/threejs-fog.md

 ## Threejs fog and What to know before hand

-This is a post on how to go about adding fog to a scene object when making a project with the javaScript library known as three.js.
-You should have some knowledge of three.js to begin with there, and also additional skills that are required before even getting into threejs, such as basics javaScript development in general.
-Otherwise you might have a hard time befitting from what I am writing about in this post.
+This is a post on how to go about adding fog to a scene object when making a project with the javaScript library known as threejs.
+With that said you should have some knowledge of threejs to begin with, and also additional skills that are required before even getting into threejs.
+I thus assume that you have at least a little experience with javaScript development in general then.
+Otherwise you might have a hard time getting something of value from what I am writing about on in this post

-I have written a post on how to [get started with three.js](/2018/04/04/threejs-getting-started/) if you are completely new on how to work with three.js that might be a decent starting point.
+I have written a post on how to [get started with three.js](/2018/04/04/threejs-getting-started/) if you are completely new on how to work with threejs that might be a decent starting point.
 When it comes to [getting started with javaScript in general](/2018/11/27/js-getting-started/) I have wrote a number of posts on that before hand as well, so I will not be getting into detail about the basics of threejs and javaScript here.
 However In this section I will be going over some things that you might want to read up on more that are closely related to the topic of fog in threejs though.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/qDhzsXUyuY8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### The source code examples here can be found on github

-The source code examples that I am writing about here can be found on my [test threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-fog) repository, along with many other examples for all my other posts.
-So if you see something wrong with one of the source code examples here that is where a pull request can be made.
-There is also the comments section of this blog post that can be used to bring something up that might need to be changed, or added.

-### Version numbers matter with three.js

-The version of three.js is something that is important when writing post on it, often many code breaking changes are introduced that will result in older examples no longer working.
-When I first started writing this post I am using three.js [r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited this [post I as using r127](https://github.com/mrdoob/three.js/tree/r127).
-It would seem that not much of anything has changed with fog alone at least thus far, but still this is always something that a developer should be aware of when it comes to the fact that three.js is a fairly fast moving target in terms of development.

 ### Be mindful of what material you are using when adding fog